I. Purpose

 - For all suspensions, teachers are required to provide make-up work and assignments to all students, unless other educational alternatives are provided.

-- Students who are considered unlawfully absent from school or a class will not have the opportunity to make up missed assignments.
+- Students who are considered unlawfully absent from a school or a class will not have the opportunity to make up missed assignments.

-- Pregnant and Parenting Students
+- Pregnant and parenting students

 - Students with chronic absences, both lawful and unlawful, will be referred to the Student Intervention Team (SIT) to address the underlying problems that lead to the absenteeism.
 This is inclusive of students with 504 accommodations and students with an Individualized Education Program (IEP).
 A SIT or IEP meeting will be convened to discuss the attendance issues.